Implementation of Measurement Reduction for the Variational Quantum Eigensolver: Circuit analysis

 In order to investigate the circuit depth of each technique, we consider circuits made up of arbitrary single qubit and CNOT gates.
-As will be seen in the following sections, in general the LCU method has a much greater gate count.
-However, different scaling measures often consider a universal gate set - such as Clifford and T gates - when analysing fault-tolerant protocols.
-The LCU method only requires arbitrary rotations in the operator $G$, whereas the sequence of rotations method requires many more.
+However, often when analysing fault-tolerant protocols it is common to consider the universal gate set of Clifford and T gates.
+The LCU method only requires arbitrary rotations in the operator $G$, whereas the sequence of rotations method requires a rotation for every operator in an anticommuting set, apart for $P_{w}^{(l)}$.
 The relative depth of LCU vs sequence of rotations circuits would be interesting to explore in this setting.